Abhishekkumar969/Food-App/Readme.md

-need to add CORS extention to the browser to access this project
+need to add CORS extention and Allow (ON) to the browser to access this project